 Are Mortgage Rates Going To Go Down?

 The rise in mortgage rates and the resulting decrease in purchasing power may leave you wondering if you should wait for rates to go down before making your purchase.
-Realtor.com says
+Realtor.com says this about where rates could go from here:

 “Many homebuyers likely winced . . . upon hearing that the Federal Reserve yet again boosted its short-term interest rates by three-quarters of a percentage point—a move that’s pushing mortgage rates through the roof.
 And the already high rates are just going to get higher.”